 The groundwater used by the District is extracted from the basins that underlie the District.
 The District has a total of 73 wells located throughout the service area.
 Currently water supplies meet demands through groundwater pumping.
 The Vina Subbasin and Corning Subbasin are not adjudicated, and the projected groundwater supply volumes included within the UWMP are not intended to and do not determine, limit or represent Cal Water's water rights or maximum pumping volumes.
-Based on the UWMP, and all available information, including that which has been developed by the GSAs to date, the groundwater supply is expected to be sufficient to support the District's water demands through 2045.
+Based on the UWMP, and all available information, including that which has been developed by the GSAs to date, the groundwater supply is expected to be sufficient to support the District's water demands through 2045 and to meet the growth to accommodate Glenn County's RHNA, including in Hamilton City and in the unincorporated area around Willows.